Applications are now open for the 2021 Engineering Pathways Industry Cadetship (EPIC) Program!

 - Fulton Hogan

 - CPB Contractors

-Cadets will receive on-the-job training, support and mentoring and will also complete an accredited Graduate Certificate in Infrastructure Engineering qualification.
+Cadets will receive on-the-job training, support and mentoring and will also complete a postgraduate Graduate Certificate in Infrastructure Engineering Management qualification, through Swinburne University.

 The Industry-first program aims to bridge the gap faced by new Australians in matching their international qualifications to Australian workforce requirements.